 REST is an architectural style for building APIs that has been widely adopted since its introduction in the early 2000s.
 RESTful APIs rely on standard HTTP methods (GET, POST, PUT, DELETE) to perform CRUD (Create, Read, Update, Delete) operations on resources.
 Each resource is typically represented by a unique URL, and data is exchanged in formats like JSON or XML.

 GraphQL, developed by Facebook in 2012 and open-sourced in 2015, is a query language and runtime for APIs.
 Unlike REST, which relies on fixed endpoints, GraphQL allows clients to request exactly the data they need through a single endpoint.
-This flexibility makes it a popular choice for modern applications with complex data requirements.
+This flexibility makes GraphQL particularly appealing for modern applications with complex data requirements.

 REST is a great choice if: